-The Leadership Council will build and scale the Global Survivor Network by advising or leading local groups, by representing the GSN at local and international forums, and by consulting for International Justice Mission.
+The Leadership Council builds and scales the Global Survivor Network by advising or leading local groups, by representing the GSN at local and international forums, and by consulting for International Justice Mission.

 The Leadership Council was inaugurated in 2019.
 The nine Council members are survivors of sexual violence, sex trafficking, labor trafficking and police abuse, hailing from Guatemala, India, Kenya, the Philippines and Uganda.